plone/training/extending.rst

     It means that you change code in other files while my file gets loaded.

-    If you want to have an extensible registry of icons for different content types, you could create a global dictionary, and whoever implements a new icon for a different content type, would add an entry to my dictionary during import time.
+    If you want to have an extensible registry of icons for different contenttypes, you could create a global dictionary, and whoever implements a new icon for a different content type, would add an entry to my dictionary during import time.

     This approach, like subclassing via multiple inheritance, does not scale.
 Multiple plugins might overwrite each other, you would explain people that they have to reorder the imports, and then, suddenly, you will to import feature A before B, B before C and C before A, or else you application won't work.